Academic Minor Program (15 credits)

-- LANGUAGE REQUIREMENT Two terms of an Asian language taught within the department at the 300-level or above.
+- Language Requirement Two terms of an Asian language taught within the department at the 300- or 400-level.
 No more than two terms of language may be used towards the minor plan.

-- CULTURE REQUIREMENT At least two courses on Asian culture that will familiarize the student with the language studied; one of the courses must be at the 300-level or above.
+- Culture Requirement At least two courses on Asian culture that will familiarize the student with the language studied; one of the courses must be at the 300- or 400-level.
 The culture courses should be directly related to the language studied, i.e. a student studying Japanese should elect courses focused on Japan.

 At least six of the credits must be elected at UM-Ann Arbor or through an overseas program associated with the university.